Daydream Video Project

-Software: Premiere, After Effects, Garage Band, Audition, Photoshop, Illustrator, Animate CC.
+Software: Premiere, After Effects, Garage Band, Photoshop, Illustrator, Animate CC.

-DO NOW - HOMEWORK: This lecture is meant to inspire you!
-Do some brainstorming and figure out what you want to do early.
-Work on creating a story board, plan a loose script.
+DO NOW - HOMEWORK: Work on creating a story board, plan a loose script.
 You can always go off script or improvise but you need to have a plan.
-150 words + 5 images Due Monday - 1 week from today!
-Post it on your blog.
-I will pull each of your blogs up to discuss your idea on our first check-in day.
-Be prepared!
+Due Wednesday!
+I will come around on Wednesday to discuss your plan with you individually.
+Be ready.